pascal-roth/thundertorch/source/ML_utils/getting_started/Trainer.rst

 your LightningModule to run.
 A detailed overview of all Callbacks can be found in the `PyTorch Lightning
 Docs <https://pytorch-lightning.readthedocs.io/en/0.7.6/callbacks.html>`__.
-The most import callbacks are:
+The most important callbacks are:

 -  EarlyStopping:

    -  Stop training when a monitored quantity has stopped improving.
-   -  has an own keyword in trainer class
+   -  has its own keyword in trainer class

 -  LearningRateLogger